Cruise-Approved Biodegradable Urns: What to Expect

 Do I need a permit?

-Guest Services may reschedule for safety and to ensure a calm, dignified moment.
+Guest Services may reschedule for safety and to preserve the dignity of the moment.

 We design our urns to release gently and biodegrade completely.
-Please use only materials that return safely to nature.
+Please use only natural materials that return safely to the sea.

 Need help fast?
 Email hello@pachamamatributes.com with your sail date and ship—our team prioritizes time-sensitive orders.